What is a duopoly, and how does it affect the American worker?

 When this occurs, the government may inadvertently continue to fund inefficiencies and repeated mistakes rather than implementing timely corrective measures.
 The result is a reverse multiplier effect.
 A leadership that begins scaling back entire programs instead of addressing the root causes of gaps in Contractor performance, monitoring, accountability, and long-range guidance.

 At D’Millio Development Corp.
-(DDC), I work directly with government leaders and their Contractors to strengthen oversight and improve program performance through:
+(DDC), the goal is to work with institutions and businesses to recognize and manage oversight and to improve program performance through:

 • Model-based systems analysis to identify systemic inefficiencies